Bryan-2680/Cybersecurity-GRC-portfolio/README.md

 ## Projects

+## Projects

-### Security Audit (NIST-based)
+### Security Audit – Risk Assessment
-A structured security review of a small enterprise environment, identifying key assets, risks, and recommended controls.
+Conducted a structured security audit of a small enterprise environment, identifying key risks and recommending controls aligned with NIST and ISO 27001 principles.

+Focus areas included access control, authentication, and user awareness, with emphasis on business impact and risk prioritisation.

+---

-### Incident Response Case Study
+### Incident Response – Integration Failure Case Study
-An analysis of a system-related incident, including investigation, impact assessment, and preventative recommendations.
+Analysed a system integration failure affecting transaction processing between systems.

+The project focused on incident detection, root cause analysis, and the implementation of preventative controls to reduce operational risk and improve system resilience.

+---

-### Access Control Risk Assessment
+### Access Control – Role-Based Risk Assessment
-A review of role-based access risks, including excessive permissions and segregation of duties concerns.
+Performed an access control assessment within a role-based environment, identifying excessive permissions and segregation of duties risks.

+Recommended governance and control improvements aligned with least privilege and access management best practices.

 *(Projects are currently being developed and will be updated over time.)*